mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.7.2/release-notes/index.md

 - Upgraded SDK to `0.55.4`

 ## New Features
-- Added pod plan commands: `nodetool-ser` and `nodetool-par` for executing `nodetool` commands either serially or in parallel across all nodes in the cluster [PR #314](https://github.com/mesosphere/dse-private/pull/314):
+- Added pod plan commands: `nodetool-ser` and `nodetool-par` for executing `nodetool` commands either serially or in parallel across all nodes in the cluster.
 	- Now users can issue nodetool commands against all nodes in their cluster via command:
 	```
 	dcos datastax-dse plan start nodetool-ser \